Policies and Procedures

 *In the event of a child being picked up late, two staff members must remain with the child at the nursery, one of which must be a senior member of staff.

-We require all Staff, Parents, Students and Visitors to be aware that it is inappropriate to use certain language whilst in the presence of, or caring for children.
+We require all Staff, Parents, Students and Visitors to be aware that it is inappropriate to use certain language whilst in the presence of, or when caring for children.

 *Swear words of any kind should not be used in the presence of children